Tuesday, July 7, 2020

 "For do we not read that God is the same yesterday, today, and forever, and in him there is no variableness neither shadow of changing?"
 (Mormon 9:9)

-Official Mormon doctrine, in contrast, affirms that God is increasing in knowledge.
-Consider this excerpt from Joseph Smith, Journal of Discourses, volume 6:
+Official Mormon doctrine, on the other hand, affirms that God is increasing in knowledge.
+Consider this excerpt from the Journal of Discourses, volume 6:

 "The mind or the intelligence which man possesses is coequal with God himself.
 I know that my testimony is true; hence, when I talk to these mourners, what have they lost?
 Their relatives and friends are only separated from their bodies for a short season: their spirits which existed with God have left the tabernacle of clay only for a little moment, as it were; and they now exist in a place where they converse together the same as we do on the earth....There never was a time when there were not spirits; for they are co-equal with our Father in heaven."

 If God is able to increase in knowledge, then it follows that He can make mistakes.
-His commandments are liable to error.
+His judgments are liable to error.
 The Mormon conception of god is not a god in any meaningful sense of the term.
+The god of Mormonism has no power to save lost souls.

 No comments: